DanilMarinkovicLeeds/comp2850-minimal-solution/wk09/lab-wk9/research/tasks.md

 - Result count announced by screen reader?
 - Keyboard-only completion possible?
 - Works with JS disabled?
+**Links to job story**
+This links to job story two, users can add a priority level to the job title and then filtering can allow them to search for this priority level only.
+The story mentions having a lot of tasks and ensuring filtering works makes managing a large amount of tasks much easier.
 ---

 ## Task T2: Edit Task Title